 The Americans With Disabilities Act (ADA) became effective January 26, 1992.
 This Act and Section 504 of The Rehabilitation Act of 1973 combine to prevent a wide range of discriminatory actions against disabled persons.
-However, the ADA does not replace Section 504.
+The ADA, however, does not replace Section 504.
 The ADA applies to all persons and is not limited solely to persons who receive federal financial participation.